MarsUniversity/ece387-robotics/website/block_3_vision/homework/hw7.md

 tape it to a book).
 What is the number that the marker represents? (*hint:* when you generated it, the program should have printed out the number)

-2. Using the marker you just generated, grab a picture of you and the marker using the camera in your laptop.
-Now write some code using the `ar_marker` library to determine the image.
+2. Using the marker you just generated, grab a picture of you (make sure your face is in the image) and the marker using the camera in your laptop.
+Now write some code using the `ar_marker` library to read the marker in the image.

 ## Face Detection

 3. Using the image of yourself and marker above, write some code to detect your face and draw a green box around it with blue dot in the center.

-# Change Detection

-4.